Health Savings Accounts (HSAs)

 One reason for the boon in HSAs is its “triple tax advantage” feature.

 Once in your account, money grows tax-free and is yours to keep.
 Unlike a Flexible Spending Account (FSA), unused funds roll over year to year.
 There's no "use it or lose it" penalty.

 Money can be withdrawn tax-free to cover qualified medical expenses.

 For employers, the benefits of offering HSAs to employees include reduced healthcare insurance costs.
 In addition, contributions made by an employer to employees’ HSA plan are tax-free.
 At the same, employee contributions made through payroll deduction reduce employer taxes.
 A HSAs also can be used as a savings tool for employers to compliment employees’ future retirement accounts.

 For employees, HSAs enable them to lower their health-care premiums; use available tax benefits; gain more control over their health care; become more aware of healthcare costs and therefore become more educated consumers; and build a savings account with tax benefits to pay for future medical expenses.

 Additionally, HSAs are portable.
 Once you have an HSA, it is yours to keep even if you change plans, jobs, or retire.
 Finally, if your spouse is the designated beneficiary of your HSA, it will be treated as your spouse’s HSA after your death.

 The amount of money that HSA holders can deposit in their HSA each year is set by federal regulations.
-In 2015, those limits are $3,350 for an individual and $6,650 for a family.
+In 2015, those limits are $3,350 for an individual and $6,650 for a family (Account holders over the age of 55 can contribue an extra $1,000 annually).
 Minimum annual deductibles are $1,300 for self-only coverage or $2,600 for family coverage.
 Annual out-of-pocket expenses (deductibles, copayments, and other amounts, but not premiums) cannot exceed $6,450 for self-only coverage and $12,900 for family coverage.